arafatar/name/README.md

 Users are expected to follow local laws and use the software responsibly.
 If using real faces, get consent and clearly label deepfakes when sharing.
 The developers aren't liable for user actions.

-## Licenses

-Our software uses a lot of third party libraries as well pre-trained models.
-The users should keep in mind that these third party components have their own license and terms, therefore our license is not being applied.

 ## Credits